-- FVTPL
+- FVTPL.

-- FVTOCI; and
+- Fair value through other comprehensive income (FVTOCI); and

-- Amortized cost.
+- Amortized cost

-As at September 30, 2021 and December 31, 2020, the Company does not have financial assets classified as FVTOCI.
+As at March 31, 2022 and December 31, 2021, the Company does not have financial assets classified as FVTOCI.

 Classification of financial assets will be driven by the entity's business model for managing the financial assets and the contractual cash flows of the financial assets.